jtovarro/quay-acs-demo/README.md

   Any subsequent resources created in the quay-registry namespace should now be scheduled on the dedicated infrastructure nodes.

-  3) Follow the same steps seen previously in [Installing Red Hat Quay using AWS S3 storage unmanaged storage](https://github.com/jtovarro/quay-acs-demo/blob/main/README.md#installing-red-hat-quay-using-aws-s3-storage-unmanaged-storage).
+  3) Follow the same steps seen previously in [Installing Red Hat Quay](https://github.com/jtovarro/quay-acs-demo/blob/main/README.md#installing-red-hat-quay-using-aws-s3-storage-unmanaged-storage).
 Any subsequent resources created in the _quay-enterprise_ namespace should now be scheduled on the dedicated infrastructure nodes.

   4) Create a new project specifying a node selector and taint toleration to deploy __ACS__ workloads on infrastructure nodes.